-- Verify that the memory module is installed and seated correctly in your computer.
-Remove all added memory modules to test the computer with only the factory-installed memory modules, and then reinstall the memory module one at a time to ensure a proper connection. - Check for error messages during startup.
+- 1. Verify that the memory module is installed and seated correctly in your computer.
+Remove all added memory modules to test the computer with only the factory-installed memory modules, and then reinstall the memory module one at a time to ensure a proper connection. - 2.
+Check for error messages during startup.
 Follow the appropriate corrective actions for power-on self-test (POST) error messages. - 3.
 Verify that the latest UEFI BIOS for your model has been installed. - 4.
-Verify the proper memory configuration and compatibility including the maximum memory size and the memory speed. - 5.
-Run diagnostic programs.
-See "Diagnosing problems" on page 85.
+Verify the proper memory configuration and compatibility including the maximum memory size and the memory speed.

+5. Run diagnostic programs.
+See "Diagnosing problems with Lenovo Companion" on page 57.